formularium/formularium/README.md

 ### Features
 - Form editor based on the visual programming language blockly.
 This allows you to build almost any kind of validation/routing logic into your forms without writing a single line of code.
 - Security by Design with End-to-End encryption.
-Every form gets PGP-Encrypted before it will be submitted to the backend.
+Every form gets PGP-encrypted before it will be submitted to the backend.
 Only the administrative staff can decrypt form data locally.
-- Prove of transmission: The applicant get's a digitally signed receipt that the server has received their form.
+- Proof of transmission: The applicant gets a digitally signed receipt that the server has received their form.

 ### High Level Architecture
 ![High Level Architecture](docs/HLA.png)